QuickBooks Capital business loans review

 Intuit, the company that owns QuickBooks Capital, gets mixed online reviews.
 But most have to do with the QuickBooks payroll system or customer service around website bugs, and not Capital, its lending brand.

 Many complaints center on changes to QuickBooks, be it in pricing, billing style or the software itself.
 Some users also struggled with customer service.
 But generally, there’s little mention of QuickBooks Capital.

 How do I apply?

-The hard part is over, now it’s time to make your selections and put things on autopilot.
-Select the loan amount you want, up to the max amount that you’re approved for.
+Once you’re approved, you’ll be able to set up repayments.
+To do this, select the loan amount you want, up to the max amount that you’re approved for.
 From there you’ll be directed to set up automatic repayments.
-Because you’ll be making monthly repayments make sure you have enough money available in your account to avoid any potential processing issues.
+Because you’ll be making weekly repayments, make sure you have enough money available in your account to avoid any potential processing issues.